W H A T W O R K S

-Once governments and others have succeeded in changing the mindsets of their youth to embrace enterprise, they must then create nurturing environments to “enable” that enterprise.
+Once governments and others have succeeded in changing the mindsets of their youth to embrace enterprise, What Works is for governments and society to create nurturing environments that “enable” that enterprise.
 This starts with ‘ideation’ and proceeds through careful research to the costing and elaboration of a viable business plan.
 Then, to become operational, most business plans require access to low-cost flexible start-up loans, supplier credits or business equipment leasing arrangements.
 Women, too, must have unconstrained access to such credit, and it can come in a bewildering variety of forms: angel or family investors, impact investors, venture capitalists, online crowdfunding sources (such as kiva.org and lendwithcare), peer-lending schemes, Village Savings and Loan Associations (VSLAs), and many others.
 Policymakers need to encourage and expand this variety.

 To ensure youth business start-ups are registered and pay taxes, governments must open up one-stop shops or online websites for easy, cheap business registration.